JustFly1984/react-google-maps-api/packages/react-google-maps-api/README.md

 This is complete re-write of the (sadly unmaintained) ```react-google-maps``` library.
 We thank [tomchentw](https://github.com/tomchentw/) for his great work that made possible.

-react-google-maps-api provides very simple bindings to the google maps api and lets you use it in your app as React components.
+@react-google-maps/api provides very simple bindings to the google maps api and lets you use it in your app as React components.

 Here are the main additions to react-google-maps that were the motivation behind this re-write

-## Install react-google-maps-api
+## Install @react-google-maps/api

 ```#!/bin/bash
-npm i -S react-google-maps-api @babel/polyfill @babel/runtime
+npm i -S @react-google-maps/api @babel/polyfill @babel/runtime
 ```

 and